almer-eng/seismic-porosity-prediction-uq/README.md

-# Porosity Prediction from Seismic Attributes — ML Workflow with Uncertainty Quantification
+# Porosity Prediction from Seismic Attributes (ML Workflow with Uncertainty Quantification)

 A reproducible machine-learning workflow for predicting reservoir **porosity (PHIT)** from seismic attributes, with model comparison and **uncertainty quantification (UQ)**.